 People won’t listen to you if your goal is to express dissatisfaction.

-Constructive feedback that creates positive change comes from a place of growth.
-When you intend to help the person succeed, your words will leave an impact.
+Constructive feedback that creates positive change comes from a desire to grow.
+When you want to help a person succeed, your words will have impact.
 Wanting to help others achieve their goals shows you care.
 This mindset makes them feel like you’re on their side.